conan-io/conan-io.github.io/_posts/2025-12-04-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 feedback in natural language.

 ## Let’s dive into real examples
-### Create new packages
+### Bootstrapping new Conan projects
-Let’s move on to one of the highlights of the MCP: **package creation**.
+Let’s move on to one of the highlights of the MCP: initial project setup using prompts.
 Suppose we want to start a project of a library that uses CMake, with dependencies on fmt and OpenSSL.
 We can let Conan MCP create the entire project scaffolding and install the dependencies.
 {% highlight bash %}